IntersectMBO/plutus/docusaurus/docs/adr/adr1.md

 * Require renegotiation of the schedule with the customers
 * Require additional training for the staff.

 Clearly understanding and stating the implications of the decisions has been a very effective tool in gaining buy-in.
-All consequences should be listed here, not just the “positive” ones.
+All consequences should be listed here, not just the 'positive' ones.
 A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.

 ### Related Decisions